tango-controls/tango-doc/source/development/client-api/cpp-client-programmers-guide.rst

 a Tango device server.
 Please, refer to chapter :ref:`Compiling and linking a C++ device server <compiling_device_server>` to get all the details.

+..
+[1]
+   note: the polling is not synchronized is currently not synchronized on the hour